Key Largo Charter Fishing Trip Information

 Everglades National Park Pass

 If you already have a National Park Pass like a “Senior Pass”, “Veterans Pass” or any of the “America the Beautiful” passes, you do not need to purchase any additional pass.
 All active and veteran military personnel are encouraged to get their free passes at https://www.nps.gov/planyourvisit/passes.htm#america-the-beautiful-passes.
-These passes must be bought way in advance.

 What is included?